Thomas McCulloch: Life in Pictou

 McCulloch stayed at Stewarton until 1803.
 At 28 years of age, due to "inadequate support" from the congregation and a call for ministers in the British colonies in North America, McCulloch left the congregation and was given an appointment by the Presbyterian church at Prince Edward Island.
 In August 1803, he and his wife and three children sailed from Clyde, Scotland for the colony.
 They didn't arrive until November 3 after a "long and stormy" voyage.
 Ships sailing to the Maritimes from Scotland often first landed in Pictou, Nova Scotia, a location where earlier Scottish settlers established a community.

 Because of the weather, having arrived in winter, McCulloch and Walker decided to wait until spring before cross over to PEI.
 Seeing both a need for a local minister as well as a need for teacher, and as a result of personal petitions from the town, McCulloch and his family remained in Pictou.
-Several townspeople, "on seeing a pair of terrestrial and celestial globes," courted him to stay in Pictou.
-McCulloch was inducted as "the minister of the "Harbour" congregation of the Prince Street Church, Pictou" June 6, 1804.
+Several townspeople, "on seeing a pair of terrestrial and celestial globes," courted him to stay.
+McCulloch was inducted as "the minister of the 'Harbour' congregation of the Prince Street Church, Pictou" June 6, 1804.
 In Pictou, McCulloch also served justice of the peace as well as the town's physician at this time as Pictou was without a practising doctor.